WidgiLabs/InvoiceXpressRequest-PHP-API/README.md

 InvoiceXpressRequest-PHP-API

-A simple wrapper for making requests with the InvoiceXpress API
+A simple PHP wrapper for making requests with the InvoiceXpress API